leap-stc/leap-stc.github.io/docs/introduction/getting_started.md

     **⚠️The GPU images should be used only when needed to accelerate model training.**

-If unsure which options to choose, check out our guide on [scaling compute][choosing-a-server-image-and-resources].
+If unsure which options to choose, check out our guide on [scaling compute][compute-scaling].

 ## JupyterLab